Cineworld brings down curtain on U.S., UK theatres; 45,000 jobs hit | Entertainment

 Cineworld brings down curtain on U.S., UK theatres; 45,000 jobs hit

+Cineworld Chief Executive Mooky Greidinger told Sky News that the operations might resume in "two months, or a bit longer".
+Movies including the superhero sequel "Wonder Woman 1984" are slated for a Christmas Day release.
+"From a liquidity point of view, we were bleeding much bigger amounts when we are open than when we were closed," Greidinger said.

-Confirming weekend reports on the closures by Reuters and UK media, the company's statement on Monday spelt out the scale of the job losses, which take in thousands of ancillary staff including cleaners and security as well as its own employees.
-It gave no indication of when cinemas might reopen.
-Shares in the company, which have plummeted more than 80% this year, dropped another 60% to an all-time low within ten minutes of the opening bell on Monday as it said it was looking at all ways of raising additional funds.
+Cineworld's statement on Monday, confirming leaks over the weekend, spelt out the scale of job losses from its move, which affects thousands of ancillary staff including cleaners and security as well as its own employees.
+Shares fell as much as 60% to an all-time low within ten minutes of the opening bell on Monday as the group, which is carrying heavy debt due in part to its acquisition of Regal in 2018, said it was looking at all ways of raising additional funds.

+By 0915 GMT, they were 30% lower, taking their loss this year to more than 90%.
+Cineworld's statement follows a grim evaluation by ratings agency S&P on Friday of rival AMC Entertainment, owner of the Odeon chain, which said the U.S.-based group may run out of liquidity in six months unless it can raise more capital.

 The entertainment industry has been among the heaviest hit by social distancing and other restrictions, with Walt Disney last week announcing plans to lay off roughly 28,000 employees, mostly at its U.S. theme parks.
 Cineworld began reopening in July after virus-related restrictions started to ease, but the further postponement of the James Bond film "No Time To Die" and others including Marvel's "Black Widow" have left the months ahead looking bleak.